-Why Stores don’t Take Credit Cards
+Why Some Stores Don’t Take Credit Cards

 You can usually boil those concerns down to cost, certainty, and complexity.

-In order to accept cards, businesses typically pay a percentage of each transaction, and they might also pay flat monthly fees to keep a merchant account.
-For credit card transactions, fees are often around 2% to 3% of your purchase (and some cards are more expensive than others.
+Businesses pay fees to accept card payments.
+Typically, they pay a percentage of each transaction, and they might also face flat monthly charges as part of their merchant account.
+For credit card transactions, fees are often around 2 percent to 3 percent of your total purchase, bus some cards are more expensive than others.

-Businesses can sometimes get a heads up on bogus accounts or people who frequently bounce checks with a check verification service.
+Also, businesses can sometimes get a heads up on bogus accounts or people who frequently bounce checks with a check verification service.